Short-end JGBs sag on supply woes, risk aversion lifts long-end bonds

-TOKYO, June 7 Short-end Japanese government bond prices sagged on Wednesday due to oversupply concerns while risk aversion gripping the broader financial markets lifted longer-dated maturities.
+TOKYO, June 7 (Reuters) - Short-end Japanese government bond prices sagged on Wednesday due to oversupply concerns while risk aversion gripping the broader financial markets lifted longer-dated maturities.

 The two-year JGB yield rose 2.5 basis points to minus 0.120 percent, its highest since mid-November.